Monday, April 1, 2024

 She loved it almost as much as my wavering.

 After New Year’s the phone rang every morning.
-The brothers at Our Lord’s Health were pleading for my soul.
+The brothers at Xaverian were pleading for my soul.

 “Come back to the faith and we’ll give back your scholarship.”
 The vice-principal was playing good guy.

 “I don’t believe in God.”
-I belonged somewhere other than Our Lord’s Health High School and that was closer to Kyla.
+I belonged somewhere other than an all-boys high school and that was closer to Kyla.

 "Then you'll be damned to Hell."
 The Vice Principal switched to bad guy with the ease Dr. Jekyll becoming Mr. Hyde.

-Things got rough that January.
-Football players in my hometown called me a commie faggot.
+Things got rough during the Christmas Holidays.
+Old friends players in my hometown called me a commie faggot.
 I was neither.

 I agreed to this experiment for my mother's sake.

 On a cold gray afternoon my parents drove me over to Commonwealth Avenue in our Delta 88.
-We didn’t have much to say and I looked out the window at the long-haired hippie girls of BU.
+None of us spoke on the ride and reaching Commonwealth Avenue I looked out the window at the long-haired hippie girls of BU.
 They had been the inspiration for the Standells’ hit DIRTY WATER.

-We arrived at the Jesuit seminary ten minutes before our appointment.
-My mother was as devoted to punctuality as she was to Jesus.
+We arrived at the Jesuit seminary in Brighton ten minutes before our appointment.
+My mother was as devoted to punctuality as she was to God.
 We parked before the Order of Jesus' main building.
 Snow covered the lawn.
+She said nothing.

 “You’re my son.
 I will always love you, but you know how I feel about God.
 Please have an open mind.”